What is the Contingency Reserve?

 - In some cases creating reserve is a necessary part of a business like in case of the insurance sector in the fire insurance policy, so there is uncertainty about whether fire occurs or not, and if yes, then whether as per policy insurance company is liable to pay or not?
 Hence creating reserve is necessary to meet the cost of the unexpected event if it happened in the future.

 - It reduces the risk as if cost increased or unexpected losses suffered by the business entity, the entity can use the reserve and thereby reduce the risk of being bankrupt or shortage of finance.

 - Better Risk Management: it helps to meet unexpected future expenses without interrupting the financial cycle.

-- Cost Management and Better Budget Planning: This reserve helps in better cost management as the amount is set aside for contingencies hence there are chances that the cost of the project cannot increase beyond actual cost-plus contingency amount.
+- Cost Management and Better Budget Planning: This reserve helps in better cost management as the amount is set aside for contingencies; hence there are chances that the cost of the project cannot increase beyond the actual cost-plus contingency amount.

-- Increase in Cost: This is based on risk management techniques hence entity needs to consult risk management experts to know the amount.
-Hence it increases the cost of the project.
+- Increase in Cost: This is based on risk management techniques; hence entity needs to consult risk management experts to know the amount.
+Thus it increases the cost of the project.

-- Uncertain Reserve: as risk is uncertain and it is to be re-evaluated at regular intervals hence reserve amount becomes uncertain
+- Uncertain reserve: as risk is unpredictable and it is to be re-evaluated at regular intervals hence reserve amount becomes uncertain

-- It is useful as it sets aside money for future losses hence in future no shortage of money arises if the contingency occurs but on the other hand it blocks the use of money so that contingency reserve amount cannot be invested.
+- It is useful as it sets aside money for future losses; hence in the future, no shortage of money arises if the contingency occurs, but on the other hand, it blocks the use of money so that contingency reserve amount cannot be invested.

 This has been a guide to What is Contingency Reserve & it’s Meaning.
 Here we discuss the examples of contingency reserve, importance, and how to calculate along with advantages and disadvantages.
 You can learn more about from the following articles –